Asiana Treks and Tours

 Accommodation:

 Accommodation during the Everest Base Camp Trek varies.
 Along the trekking route, you'll stay in guest houses, commonly known as teahouses.
 These basic lodges offer rooms, dining areas, and toilets.
 The quality of guest houses varies, but they remain affordable and convenient for trekkers.
 Rooms typically feature twin or bunk beds, and shared bathrooms are available.
 Blankets and pillows are also provided.
 Our company can offer a sleeping bag if you don't have one.
 You'll spend nine nights in lodges along the trekking route and three nights in a hotel in Kathmandu.
 Some places and lodges have attached bathrooms, while others offer simple yet clean rooms with shared facilities.
 We can arrange a solo trekking service if you're travelling solo.
-During high season and in certain areas, availability may be limited, although we do our best.
+During the high season and in certain areas, availability may be limited; however, we do our best to accommodate you.
 In Kathmandu or Pokhara, your hotel room will have excellent amenities, including TV, 24/7 hot water, electricity, and laundry service.

 Meals during the trip: